CESSProject/doc-v2/concepts/blockchain-core/off-chain-worker.md

 # Usage

-In the CESS network, the process of generating random challenges is entrusted by the Off-chain Worker for execution.
-At each time, one of the current validators will be selected as the off-chain Worker.
+In the CESS network, the process of generating random challenges is entrusted by the off-chain worker for execution.
+Each time one of the current validators will be selected as the off-chain worker.
 Meanwhile, to prevent duplicate operations during the off-chain working period, the Off-chain Storage provided by Substrate framework is used to lock itself during the working period.
 The locking example is as follows:

 ```rust
 fn check_working(now: &BlockNumberOf<T>, authority_id: &T::AuthorityId) -> bool {